Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Near-Optimality of the Discrete-Time Approximate McKean-Vlasov Solution for -Particle Interacting Diffusions

 Since $c, c_T$ are Lipschitz continuous, for some constant $\bar{C}_5 > 0$ we get the last inequality follows eq. (\ref{ENConvCor1A})\,.
 Combining (\ref{Ecost_consistency1A}) and (\ref{Ecost_consistency1B}) we obtain our result. \end{proof} \begin{corollary} In view of the above result, it follows that for piecewise-constant policies (aligned with the Euler-Maruyama grid) there is a uniform error estimate

 for a constant $\bar{C}$ depending only on model parameters and $T$. \end{corollary}

 Arguing as in the Theorem~\ref{Tconvevaluefunc}, in the following theorem we show that the optimal value of the discrete-time N-particle system converges to the optimal value of the N-particle continuous-time system\,. \begin{theorem} Suppose Assumptions \ref{Alipschitz}, \ref{Abounded}, and \ref{Acost} hold.
-Then, for all $x\in \Rd$ we have for some positive constant $\hat{C}_9$ that depends only on the model parameters and $T$\, (and in particular, does not depend on $N$). \end{theorem} \begin{proof} Following the proof techniques as in the Theorem~\ref{ThExistenceA}, we have ${\bf m}^N \mapsto \cJ_T^{N}(x, {\bf m}^N)$ is continuous on $\cM^N(T)$\,.
-Also, applying the chattering lemma, it folows that for any $\epsilon > 0$ there exists a piece-wise constant non-anticipative control ${\bf m}^{N,\epsilon}$ satisfying
+Then, for all $x\in \Rd$ we have